Mission Mobiliser across Melanesia

 You are passionate to inspire and mobilise Fijian and other Melanesian Christians into cross-cultural mission.

 You love to work in a team environment, and can communicate well online and face-to-face.

-You will take responsibility to increase mission awareness across Melanesia, drawing from your own experience of cross-cultural mission.
+You will take responsibility to increase mission awareness from Fiji across the whole of Melanesia, drawing from your own experience of cross-cultural mission.

 Qualities & Gifts Sought

 You have been or are willing to be trained as a facilitator using the Perspectives or Kairos courses in churches or Bible colleges.